-As indicated earlier in this solicitation, NIJ expects scholarly products to result from any award under this solicitation.
-Please review the Goals, Objectives, Deliverables, and Expected Scholarly Products segment of the "Program-Specific Information" section of this solicitation, as well as the "Performance Measures" section.
+As indicated earlier in this solicitation, NIJ expects scholarly and/or practitioner-oriented products to result from any award under this solicitation.
+Please review the Goals, Objectives, Deliverables, and Expected Scholarly and/or Practitioner-Oriented Products segment of the "Program-Specific Information" section of this solicitation, as well as the "Performance Measures" section.

-In addition to the expectation of scholarly products, successful applicants under this solicitation will be required to submit the following deliverables regarding the work funded by the NIJ award.
+In addition to the expectation of scholarly and/or practitioner-oriented products, successful applicants under this solicitation will be required to submit the following deliverables regarding the work funded by the NIJ award.